conradknapp/offline-express-blog/README.md

 - Intersection Observer API (if there are images)
 - Push notifications
 - CDN (maybe a trial version from cloudinary or something, we'll see)
-- Sending emails with Nodemailer
+- Sending emails with SendGrid
 - Provide options for sign-up (i.e. provide both email as well as phone)

 To Do: